From the mayor: Vote ‘yes’ on Scottsdale General Plan 2035 this fall

 “Scottsdale will respect and be sensitive to the history and legacy found in the heart of Old Town, in designated Historic Preservation neighborhoods, at archaeological sites, in the equestrian community and within cultural and architectural resources, which define our Sense of Place.”

+Citizen participation, resilience, and innovation inspire us as we embrace the past and step into the future.
 This is our plan, for our city.
-Together, we are Scottsdale, Arizona — the one and only one in the world.
+Together, we are Scottsdale, Arizona — the one and only one in the world!

-Editor’s Note: David D. Ortega is the mayor of Scottsdale.
+Editor’s Note: David Ortega is mayor of Scottsdale.